 - Mana Island Floral Diversity Enhancement Report-Stage 1- April 2015 – This first report outlines the collation and review of information about the revegetation and floral diversity of Mana Island.
 In 2010, Friends of Mana Island identified the need to improve the floral diversity on the island, following 27 years of planting and threatened plant management.
 Existing information was reviewed and recommendations made for volunteer opportunities.

 - Mana Island Floral Diversity Enhancement Report, Stage 2 – May 2016 – This latest report outlines stage two which involved the ground truthing of floral restoration work that had been undertaken in the past, and the desktop findings of the stage one report.
 It suggests additional species, including threatened plants, which could be introduced to the restoration programme.
 It also has recommendations for replanting the Waikoko wetland and other plantings.

 Restoring the Waikoko wetland and wildlife

-This new project (added in 2017) includes constructing a loop walk with bird hides, new planting, creating islands with silt/mud cakes, reinstating ‘lizard lounge’, and weed control.
-We are hoping to introduce 40 adult fernbirds to the wetland from Lake Rotokare Wildlife Reserve to Mana Island in 2018.
-The restoration work will also provide an enhanced habitat for aquatic species such as mudfish.
+This project got underway in 2019 and included constructing a loop walk with a bird hide, new planting and weed control.
+The restoration work will also provide an enhanced habitat for aquatic species such as mudfish, as well as birds.

 FOMI will be developing a threatened plant action plan, with the possibility of establishing a specialist team for this work.